cattrh/cattrh/README.md

 </div>

 ### :woman_technologist: About Me :
-- :university: I'm study radio engineering at one of the best universities in the country.
+- ▶️: I'm study radio engineering at one of the best universities in the country.

-- :seedling: Exploring Technical Content Writing.
+- 🎂: Birthday on September 13th!!! =)

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- 🚗: Porsche is the best and sweetest car in the world.

 - :mailbox:How to reach me: olechkaarustamova@gmail.com